Biographical Notes by John

 Arthur Clabburn was born in the hamlet of Thorpe, on the outskirts of Norwich, Norfolk, on 7 April 1849, to a prosperous family of local businessmen, manufacturing silk shawls.
 In his late teens he joined the army, and was commissioned as an Ensign in the 75th (Stirlingshire) Regiment of Foot on 16 Oct 1868, being promoted to Lieutenant on 5 March 1870.
 He travelled extensively with the regiment, serving in Hong Kong, Singapore, Mauritius and Natal.
 On 3 Jul 1872 he was placed on the half pay list, retiring from the service on 24 Mar 1875 (just short of his 25th birthday), when he "received the value of his commission".
 Under an army restructuring a few years later, in 1881, the 75th Regiment became the 1st Battalion of the Gordon Highlanders and some sources refer to Arthur having served in this regiment.

 Arthur's father's friendship with the artist Frederick Sandys had probably spurred Arthur's own artistic interests, and he spent the remainder of his life trying to make a career as a freelance artist.
 According to a letter Arthur's daughter Ethel James had published in The Times, Sandys used to take young Arthur to visit his friend Dante Gabriel Rossetti at his house at 16 Cheyne Walk in Chelsea, where other members of the Pre-Raphaelite Brotherhood were often present.
-Arthur had a few pictures shown at Royal Academy summer exhibitions in 1875 (No. 1064 "Miss Fanny Jecks"), 1876 (No. 1142 "A Portrait") and 1879 (No. 1397 "Portrait of a Lady"); for the first two of these his address is given as his father's home in Norwich, but in 1879 (by which time he was married) it is shown as 159 High Street, Notting Hill, London.
+Arthur had pictures shown at Royal Academy summer exhibitions in 1875 (No. 1064 "Miss Fanny Jecks"), 1876 (No. 1142 "A Portrait") and 1879 (No. 1397 "Portrait of a Lady"); for the first two of these his address is given as his father's home in Norwich, but in 1879 (by which time he was married) it is shown as 159 High Street, Notting Hill, London.

 I have been unable to trace a birth record for Rosey de Pearsall (circa 1861 - 17 Jan 1922) who was the daughter of Robert Lucas de Pearsall (the Younger) (son of the composer Robert Lucas Pearsall) and Anna Maria Hamilton-ffinney (a grand-daughter of Rev. Samuel Lee (1783-1852), Professor of Hebrew and Arabic at Cambridge University).
 It seems likely that Rosey was born out of wedlock, around 1861, with her parents not marrying until 23 Mar 1864.
 Census returns give inconsistent ages for her (though that of 1881 records that she was born in the Paddington district of London) and her death certificate in 1922 gives her age as 60.
 Despite coming from "good" families, her parents seem to have been somewhat impoverished, and Rosey's father died in mysterious circumstances (found drowned in a canal in the East End of London, close to where the Olympic Stadium now stands) in December 1865.
 Her mother remarried within three weeks, but Rosey appears to have been sent off to a small private boarding school in Liverpool, where she is recorded in the 1871 census.
 Presumably some financial provision was made for her (I have some elegant visiting cards, in the name of "Miss de Pearsall"), though I am unsure if this came from her new stepfather's family, the Carttars (who certainly remained in close touch with her) or from her father's married sisters, the elder of whom was by this stage the Countess of Harrington, married to one of the richest landowners in the country.